Quona Capital

 Series A in 2021

-Alami is a licensed peer-to-peer lending platform established in 2019 and based in Jakarta, Indonesia.
-It focuses on providing financing to micro, small, and medium-sized enterprises through sharia finance principles.
-The platform connects lenders with funding recipients in a transparent manner, emphasizing the creation of a sustainable financial ecosystem aligned with Islamic values.
-By leveraging advanced data analysis, Alami offers meaningful insights into sharia financing, helping clients reduce transaction costs and expand their access to financial resources from various Islamic financial institutions.
+Alami is a licensed peer-to-peer lending platform based in Jakarta, Indonesia, established in 2019.
+It focuses on providing financing to micro, small, and medium-sized enterprises through the principles of sharia finance.
+The platform connects lenders with funding recipients in a fair and transparent manner, facilitating access to financial resources aligned with Islamic values.
+Alami's technology analyzes numerous data points to offer meaningful insights into sharia financing, helping enterprises reduce transaction costs and improve their access to funding from various Islamic financial institutions.
+The company's mission is to foster a sustainable economic ecosystem for the Muslim community, enabling them to thrive in accordance with their values.

 Yoco